lamastex/scalable-data-science/meme-evolution/research/proposals/twitterHealthMetrics/proposal.md

 Please make clear in your proposal if this is a joint application with another institution.

+# Scalable Markov Kernels from Twitterverse to GDELT Project

+* TODO - tex-up the notes from whiteboard in miage below

 #### Twitter Health Metrics Proposal in One Image